hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/HummingbirdWebSocket.md

 It is designed to work over the HTTP ports 80 and 443 via an upgrade process where an initial HTTP request is sent before the connection is upgraded to a WebSocket connection.

 HummingbirdWebSocket allows you to implement an HTTP1 server with WebSocket upgrade.
-HummingbirdWebSocket is Autobahn compliant and supports both compression and TLS.
+HummingbirdWebSocket passes all the tests in the [Autobahn test suite](https://github.com/crossbario/autobahn-testsuite), supporting both compression and TLS.

 To add `HummingbirdWebSocket` to your project, run the following command in your Terminal: